-Hospitalisations due to asthma, chronic obstructive pulmonary disease (COPD) and coronary heart disease (CHD) show decreases over time but remain significant causes of poor health.
+Hospitalisations due to chronic obstructive pulmonary disease (COPD) and coronary heart disease (CHD) show decreases over time.
+However, patient admission rates for asthma have not improved in recent years.
+All remain significant causes of poor health.

 Psychiatric patient hospitalisations have markedly decreased over time, reflecting a change in the provision of care towards supporting people in the community.